 When admitting an applicant to counselor education programs, the department makes a commitment to the student's development and future success.
 Each candidate is given careful consideration through the review of multiple criteria.
-Admission requires an undergraduate degree from an accredited college or university; The normally accepted standard for students applying to counselor education programs is a 3.0 grade point average (GPA) on a 4.0 scale.
+Admission requires an undergraduate degree from an accredited college or university; the accepted standard for students applying to counselor education programs is a 3.0 grade point average (GPA) on a 4.0 scale.

 Standardized scores such as the Graduate Record Exam (GRE's) or the Miller Analogies Test (MAT's) are NOT required; however if they are submitted, they will be considered by the Department's Admissions Committee.